-INVESTIGATIONS Responsibility for Instituting and Conducting the Investigation
+Responsibility for Instituting and Conducting Investigations

-- 28. Conduct of investigation by the State of Occurrence - 29.
-Accidents or serious incidents in a Non-Contracting State - 30.
-Accidents or serious incidents outside the territory of any State - 31.
-Responsibility of the State conducting the investigation - 32.
-Designation of investigator-in-charge - 33.
-Access and control by the investigator-in-charge - 34.
-Powers of the Chief investigator - 35.
-Form and conduct of investigations Recorded-Accidents and serious incidents - 36.
-Flight recorders - - 37.
-Ground-based recording
+- 28. Conduct of investigations by State of Occurrence - 29.
+Accidents or incidents in a non-Contracting State - 30.
+Accidents or incidents outside territory of State - 31.
+Responsibility of the State conducting investigations

+- 32. Designation of investigator-in- charge

+- 33. Access and control by investigator-in-charge

+- 34. Powers of chief investigator

+- 35. Form and conduct of investigations

+- 36. Flight recorders accident and incident

+- 37. Ground-based recordings

+- 38. Autopsy examinations

+- 39. Medical examinations

+- 40. Coordination with judicial authorities

+- 41. Informing aviation security authorities

+- 42. Protection of accident and incident investigations records

+- 43. Reopening of investigations

+- 44. Return and disposal of records

+- 45. Accident and incident information from any other State